 I have an extensive background in environmental toxicology.
 I completed a B.Sc. in Environmental Toxicology at the University of Guelph and a M.Sc. in Environmental and Life Sciences (specializing in Trace Contaminant Toxicology and Chemistry) at Trent University.
 My undergraduate and graduate research focused on developing novel techniques for the environmental monitoring of contaminants and also evaluating the environmental fate and toxicological effects of contaminants on aquatic ecosystems.
 I have been working as a Junior Environmental Scientist with BluMetric Environmental Inc. for almost a year.
 I mainly work as a site assessor and risk assessor evaluating potential toxicological effects on human health and the environment.
 Much of my work involves assessing the risks from contamination to remote arctic communities and ecosystems.
 I have been an active member of SETAC North America and Laurentian SETAC since 2012.
 I have given several platform and poster presentations at both chapter’s conferences.
 For the past two years, I have been a member of Laurentian SETAC’s organizing committee for the annual general meeting (Guelph in 2014 and Ottawa in 2015).
 All of these experiences have had substantial impacts to my professional development, my career opportunities, and my technical expertise in toxicology.
 I want to expand my involvement in Laurentian SETAC to the Board of Directors so I can give back to the members.

-I have been a SETAC North America member since 1999, a Laurentian SETAC member since 2005 and part of the Laurentian SETAC Pub Night committee since 2009.
-I have been the committee’s Chair since 2013.
+I have been a SETAC North America member since 1999, a Laurentian SETAC member since 2005.
+In October of 2016 became a member of the Board of Directors.
+Other L-SETAC involvement includes, member of the Laurentian SETAC Pub Night Committee since 2009 (Chair 2013-2016), the Women In Science Committee (2016), Annual General Meeting Committee (2016) and recently a member of the Short Course Committee.
 As a SETAC member I have been fortunate to participate in meetings at both the North American and Laurentian level.
 I have also attended meetings in Europe and South America.
-I am currently a Research Associate in the Department of Biology at the University of Waterloo and a Research Technician at Environment Canada.
+I am currently a Research Associate in the Department of Biology at the University of Waterloo and a researcher with Environment and Climate Change Canada (ECCC).
 I received my Bachelors of Science from the University of Guelph (1996).
-After gaining some work experience in Fisheries biology and while continuing to work at Environment Canada, I received my Masters of Science (2003) and Doctorate (2012) from the University of Waterloo in Aquatic Toxicology.
-While working at Environment Canada, I have participated in research projects that include: understanding the recovery of ecosystems from pulp and paper mill effluents, Great Lakes Areas of Concern and Athabasca Oil Sands; whole-lake exposure to a synthetic estrogen; aquatic cumulative effects assessment framework development for the Grand River watershed, and the response of fish to remedial actions at selected sewage treatment plants.
+After gaining some work experience in Fisheries biology and while continuing to work at ECCC, I received my Masters of Science (2003) and Doctorate (2012) from the University of Waterloo in Aquatic Toxicology.
+While working at ECCC, I have been involved in research projects that include: understanding the recovery of ecosystems from pulp and paper mill effluents, Great Lakes Areas of Concern and Athabasca Oil Sands; whole-lake exposure to a synthetic estrogen; aquatic cumulative effects assessment framework development for the Grand River watershed, and the response of fish to remedial actions at selected sewage treatment plants.
 I believe that it is our obligation as scientists to convey the importance of science to the public and to educational institutions.
-To that end I volunteer on the Grand River Conservation Authorities’ Fisheries Management Implementation Plan Committee and am involved in educational outreach through the Ontario Forestry Envirothon program, the e3 Outdoor program at Brantford’s Pauline Johnston High School, the Federal Public Sector Youth Internship Program and at the rare Charitable Research Reserve.
+To that end I volunteer on the Grand River Conservation Authorities’ Fisheries Management Implementation Plan Committee and am involved in educational outreach through the Ontario Forestry Envirothon program, the e3 Outdoor program at Brantford’s Pauline Johnston High School, the Federal Public Sector Youth Internship Program, rare Charitable Research Reserve and Trout Unlimited.
 By participating in SETAC I have gained invaluable experience in meeting and engaging world class researchers.
 It has provided me with opportunities for collaborations with other agencies, invitations for participation in expert working groups and general networking.
 Participating as a member in SETAC meetings is much more than professional or academic.
 SETAC has provided me with opportunities to learn and develop research and networking skills that I use every day at work.
-I would like to continue giving back to the society.
-I would be honoured to have the opportunity to be a board member for Laurentian SETAC as I want to continue to give back to SETAC.